lmelwyn/molecular/README.md

-# molecular
+# Molecular projects

-A repository made of Ansible molecules
+A repository made of Ansible molecules structured in an opinionated way.